AMC Matador: Australia

-Standard equipment included automatic transmission, power steering, power windows, locally fitted under dash air conditioning, and an AM radio, for both sedan and wagon models.
-The engine was AMC's 360 CID V8, following its introduction in the 1970 Rebel.
-Although superseded by AMC in the United States, Australian Matadors continued to be built with the heavier duty steering components used in Ramblers built with power steering up until 1967.
+Standard equipment included automatic transmission, power steering, power windows, a locally fitted under-dash air conditioning, and an AM radio for sedan and wagon models.
+The engine was AMC's 360 CID V8 with 2bbl Autolite 2100 carburetor, following its introduction in the 1970 Rebel.
+From 1973 the Autolite 2100 was replaced by the 4bbl Autolite 4300 carburetor.

+Although superseded by AMC in the United States, Australian Matadors continued to be built with the heavier-duty steering components used in Ramblers with power steering until 1967.

-Among the options were an exterior mounted sun visor, vinyl roof cover, tow hitch, and mud flaps.
-The cars were targeted at the top market segment and advertised as "the American luxury limousine made for Australians" and built for Australian conditions.
+Available options included an exterior-mounted sun visor, vinyl roof cover, tow hitch, and mud flaps.
+The cars were targeted at the top market segment, advertised as "the American luxury limousine made for Australians", and built for Australian conditions.

-Along with the vehicle modifications needed for Australian standards and market requirements, changes included the use of locally-sourced parts and components such as seats; carpeting; headlamps; side-view mirrors; heaters, and unique "R"-logo wheel covers).
-In accordance with Australia's local-content laws, this Australian-sourced componentry reduced the tariff added to each car.
+Along with the vehicle modifications needed for Australian standards and market requirements, changes included the use of locally sourced parts and components such as seats, carpeting, headlamps, side-view mirrors, heaters, and unique "R"-logo wheel covers.
+Under Australia's local content laws, this Australian-sourced componentry reduced the tariff added to each car.

-American-type red rear turn signals were prohibited in Australia starting in 1959, so Matador sedans had amber lenses in place of the clear reversing lens portion of the tail light assembly; these served as combination turn signal/back-up lights.
-Matador station wagons had amber add-on lights retrofitted into the tailgate.
-As with its Rebel predecessor, the Matador hardtops were not marketed in Australia.
-AMI's two-door offering was instead the Rambler Javelin.
+The World Forum for Harmonization of Vehicle Regulations (1958) and The Australian Design Rules (first published in 1969) permitted only amber-color rear direction turn signals on Australian motor vehicles with four wheels, thus red-color turn signals and combination brake/turn signals were prohibited in Australia.
+Therefore, Matador sedans had amber lenses in place of the transparent reversing lens portion of the tail light assembly; these served as combination turn signal/backup lights.
+Matador station wagons had amber add-on lights fitted into the tailgate.
+(Note.
+Privately imported motor vehicles from the United States do not have to be retrofitted with amber direction indicators if built before July 1, 1973, as per Rule 100(3)(b)(ii) of the Australian Light Vehicle Standards Rules 2015.)

+As with its Rebel predecessor, Matador hardtops were not marketed in Australia.
+AMI's two-door offering was instead the Rambler Javelin, assembled in Australia.